Avankziar/AdvancedStoreHouse/README.md

-# AdvanceEconomyPlus
+# AdvancedStoreHouse
-A Economy Plugin for Spigot and more.
+A storage Plugin for Spigot and more.